Sex Offender Policy

 The purpose of this reporting is to ensure that members of the campus community have information available concerning the presence of registered sex offenders.
 Any person who is required to register as a sex offender in Kentucky shall provide notice as required under state law.
 The state is required to report such information concerning registered sex offender's enrollment or employment and to make this information available promptly to the EKU Police Department.

 The Registry of Sex Offenders in Kentucky can be obtained by checking the State Police website at http://kspsor.state.ky.us.
-Upon receipt of notification, the Police Department will notify the Director of Human Resources if the registered offender is an employee, or Judicial Affairs if the registered offender is a student.
-Human Resources/Judicial Affairs will contact the employee/student to clarify his/her status and to advise him/her of applicable University policy and procedure.
+Upon receipt of notification, the Police Department will notify the Director of Human Resources if the registered offender is an employee, or the Office of Student Conduct and Community Standards if the registered offender is a student.
+Human Resources or the Office of Student Conduct and Community Standards will contact the employee or student to clarify his or her status and to advise him or her of applicable University policy and procedure.

 - Registered Sex Offenders are not barred from employment or enrollment with EKU.
 Limitations and restrictions on employment must be both reasonable, job related, and directly related to areas of potential risk.